pegeaton/pegBlog/README.md

 #  Variations on Adventure
-A electic journal through the virtual world of modern applications, AI, and software development; physcial world adventures mountaineering, sailing, running, and living the van life.
+A electic journey through the virtual world of modern applications, AI, and software development; physcial world adventures mountaineering, sailing, running, and living the van life.

-## Virtual World
+## Virtual World Adventures

 ### Modern Applications
 * [GitHub Actions in the Modern Apps Ninja Repository](ninjaActions/NinjaGitHubActions.md)